 According to Indiana University, the categories of pesticides used to exterminate bed bugs include:

-- Liquids: used to exterminate bed bugs residing in cracks and crevices, and along moldings or carpet edges
+- Liquids are used to exterminate bed bugs residing in cracks and crevices, and along moldings or carpet edges.

 Whether you want to prevent bed bugs from ever coming into your house, or from returning, follow these tips from the EPA for preventing a bed bug infestation in your home: